-The toothed Whales (Odontoceti) form another group of Cetacea, all of which possess a great many large conical teeth, implanted in alveoli and occupying the lower jaw.
+The toothed Whales (Odontoceti) form another group of Cetacea, all of whom possess a great many large conical teeth, implanted in alveoli and occupying the lower jaw.
 The teeth of the upper jaw are abortive, and do not cut the gum.
 The Sperm Whales are included in this division; the blubber in them is supplemented by a clear oil, which, removed from the body, hardens into spermaceti.
 The intestines also contain vast masses of a curious biliary secretion, known as ambergris, which is used in perfumery.
 The head is large and abruptly truncated, like the cutwater of some steamers; it occupies about a third of the entire animal, and is therefore sometimes as much as ten yards long.
 The nostrils are placed at the end of the muzzle.
 The Physeteridæ, as these Sperm Whales are called, swim in large societies or 'schools.'
 The males are much larger than the females.

-Another group of Cetacea comprises the Dolphins, Narwhals, and Porpoises, and is known as Delphinidæ, all of which possess teeth (sometimes curiously modified) in both jaws.
-Delphinidæ are less aberrant in shape than the other Cetacea, the head only forming about one-seventh of the entire animal.
-The blow-hole is single, and placed on the top of the head: it is generally transverse in direction, and lunate in shape. common Porpoise (Phocæna communis) is by far the best known member of this group.
-The head is not so sharp as in Dolphins.
-The Grampus also belongs to this group.
-The Narwhal (Monodon Monoceros) is remarkable for its dentition. lower jaw is destitute of teeth; the upper jaw of the male contains two abortive molars and two incisors, one of which, the left, is enormously developed to form a spiral 'rostrum' or tusk, which may be seven or eight feet in length.
-It is extremely hard, dense, and heavy; and so gigantic is the force with which the animal can wield it, that it has been found buried to a depth of four feet in a ship's side, having penetrated oak and iron in its passage.
-The females possess rudimentary teeth in the upper jaw, and occasionally develop a tusk like the male.
+Another group of Cetacea comprises the Dolphins, Narwhals, and Porpoises, and is known as Delphinidæ, all of whom possess teeth (sometimes curiously modified) in both jaws.
+The Delphinidæ are less aberrant in shape than the other Cetacea, the head only forming about one-seventh of the entire animal.
+The spiracle is single, and placed on the top of the head : it is generally transverse in direction, and lunate in shape.
+The common Porpoise (Phocana communis) is by far the best known member of this group; it somewhat resembles a pig in shape, and is about the same size.
+The head is not so sharp as in The Grampus also belongs to this group.
+Dolphins.
+The Narwhal is remarkable for its dentition.
+The female is edentulous, except that there are two incisors in the upper jaw, which do not cut the gum.
+The male has an edentulous lower jaw, but the upper incisors are developed; the left one grows to a length of ten feet, and projects in a right line from the snout.
+It is spirally twisted, and is extremely hard, dense, and heavy ; and so gigantic is the force with which the animal can wield it. that it has been found buried to a depth of four feet in a ship's side, having penetrated oak and iron in its passage.

-The right upper incisor is present, but only developed sufficiently to cut the gum.
+The right upper incisor is present, but in a rudimentary condition, never being developed sufficiently to cut the gum.

 The skull of Cetacea is remarkable, and differs from the skull of all other mammalia in the bony ear-capsule being separable from all the rest of the bones of the skull, and only connected to the cranium by ligament.
-These bones constitute the socalled 'ear-bones' of the whale.
+This bone constitutes what is known as the 'ear-bone' of the whale.